eager-dev/eagerx/docs/guide/developer_guide/graph/graph.rst

   This starts a roscore and allows to initialize the communication pipelines.
   Also can be seen here that nodes and objects can be added to the :mod:`~eagerx.core.graph.Graph` using the :func:`~eagerx.core.graph.Graph.add` method.
   Furthermore, nodes and objects can be connected using the :mod:`~eagerx.core.graph.connect` method.
+  For this method it is worth mentioning that if the *action* or *observation* argument is specified, the agent's action or obeservation space will be extended with that action or observation.
+  The appropriate agent's `action and observation spaces <https://gym.openai.com/docs/#spaces>`_ can be created if a :mod:`~eagerx.core.entities.SpaceConverter` is defined for the connected :attr:`~eagerx.core.specs.ObjectSpec.actuators`, :attr:`~eagerx.core.specs.ObjectSpec.sensors`, :attr:`~eagerx.core.specs.NodeSpec.inputs` or :attr:`~eagerx.core.specs.ObjectSpec.outputs`.

 GUI
 ###